barslev/swiftdocs/readme.md

 **Note:** Axios is not included by default.
 You'll have to include it in your project yourself.

+## Adding Hyperlinks

+The text element can render hyperlinks.
+To do this, use the following format;

+	{{ link variableContainingTheUrl }}

 ## Developing Custom Elements

 By default, SwiftDocs provides you with basic elements such as Text, Table and Image.
 It's possible to develop and integrate your own elements, too.